This is Books

 Civil War Medical Reference Books

-book takes you on a detailed and fascinating tour through the medical history
+takes you on a detailed and fascinating tour through the medical history of

 Hundreds of illustrations, combined with well-researched and engaging text,